 Over 67 percent of respondents said plant-based diets were trendy, while another 59 percent believed more vegetarian options at fast-food restaurants would make Americans healthier.
 However, while many meat substitutes are considered safe to eat by the FDA, some meatless burgers are still high in saturated fat and sodium.

 Roughly 55 percent of people also believed that increasing the number of vegetarian options in fast-food restaurants would positively impact the environment.
-Still, for some people, giving up meat is hard.
-Nearly one in four Americans surveyed said they wouldn’t give up meat because they enjoy the taste, and almost 17 percent said meat was too convenient a protein to pass up.
+Still, giving up meat is hard for many people.
+Nearly one in four Americans surveyed wouldn’t give up meat because of the taste, and almost 17 percent said that the protein provided from meat was too convenient to pass up.

 The study also included an analysis of Google trends data with search prevalence gauging regional interest in vegetarian and vegan diets over a five year period across America.
 For some, reducing or eliminating meat consumption may not entirely be about health benefits or animal cruelty.
 Environmental concerns may have contributed to a spike in vegetarian and vegan diet Google searches in July of 2017, as the US prepared to exit the Paris climate accord.